Want a printed schedule?

 Nationally there exists a relative scarcity of fulfilled healthcare directives within minority populations.
 Learn about one model for initiating advanced care planning and dialogue to American Indian and Alaska Native (AIAN) communities.
 The model embarks on a bi-directional approach: culturally knowledgeable provider training aligned with culturally pertinent community involvement.
 The goal was to empower AIAN to engage with healthcare providers on decisions influencing their care.

-Learn about the transition to virtual programming at senior centers.
-We will share our experiences and demo our new websites including virtual programming, including iPad loaner program and tech pilot that helps older adults connect to the virtual world.
+Learn about the transition to virtual programming at our senior centers.
+We will share our experiences and demo our new websites including virtual programming.
+Find out about our iPad loaner program and tech pilot that helps older adults connect to the virtual world.
+We will have a Q and A time to close our session, so come with your questions about virtual programming!

 Learn from a researcher, the Minnesota Diverse Elders Coalition, and a community elder about the barriers to social and health justice in aging services.
 This session intends to not only educate on the impact of systemic racism and discrimination but provide recommendations to the attendees on the changes that are needed to see a difference in the outcomes.
 Minnesota consistently ranks among the healthiest and most senior-friendly in national polls.
 However, this is not true for everyone.
 Minnesota ranks as one of the highest in health disparities as a result of these systemic issues affecting communities of color and the LGBT community and their peers.
 Join us to do more than just admire the problem, as we gather to educate one another and discuss solutions!